Interview Questions to Ask Grad School

 A few ideas of questions to ask grad school interviewers:

 - What are alumni doing six months after graduation?
 Where are they working?

-- What kinds of financial aid are available to graduate students?
+- What kinds of financial aid and scholarship options are available to graduate students?

 - What work would I be able to do as a research assistant (RA)?
 In teaching assistantships (TA)?